 Operating this equipment involves the use of vacuum and cryogenic liquids.
 Please read this manual carefully before you operate the system - although this is not a safety instruction manual, the text describes our own procedures and this may help to avoid accidents.

-The photograph above shows part of a badly damaged system.
-We do not want this kind of thing to happen to you!
-Please ensure that all personnel involved in the use of the detector system are fully accustomed with the techniques involved
+The photo below shows part of a damaged system.
+We do not want this to happen to you.
+Please ensure that all personnel involved in the use of the detector system are fully accustomed with the techniques involved.

 Introduction